andbrandt/rc-sim-timer/README.md

 ## RealFlight v9
 <img src="readme/7segmentSimAppNameRealFlight_9.png" alt="Alt Text" width="100">

 Define two airplane favorites in the "edited airplanes" section of the airplane setup menu.
-Let the first (uppermost) be an electric high-wing beginner model and the second and aerobatic model like extra 232.
+Let the first (uppermost) be an electric high-wing beginner model and the second be an aerobatic model.

 rc-sim-timer will choose an aircraft from this list when you toggle between models using double press.